Azheris/selficty-pre-project-2019/README.md

 * [NPM] - Package manager for JS and the world's largest software registry
 * [Node] - As an asynchronous event driven Javascript runtime, Node is designed to build scalable network applications.
+* [Docker] - A platform that create and run application inside containers

 ### JCDecaux API